bsharper/podiarize/README.md

 ```

 3. [Agree to the terms for pyannote](https://github.com/pyannote/pyannote-audio?tab=readme-ov-file#tldr)
-4. Put a valid huggingface token in hf.txt (or change `modify_podcast.py` to use your token)
+4. Put a valid huggingface token in hftoken.txt (or change `modify_podcast.py` to use your token)
 5. Make sure you have `ffmpeg` and `ffprobe` in your path.

 ## Running